navikt/leesah-game/src/content/tasks/nav.md

 ## Nav

 This task is all about answering some ordinary quiz questions.
 No fancy coding required!
 The theme for this task is (not surprisingly) Nav!

-**Example of a task event**
+**Example of a question**

 ```json
 {